smereczniaq/Huffman-Coding/README.md

     }
 }
 ```
 In this example, the program creates an object of the Huffman class, sets the pathToRootDir variable to the desired file path, and sets compress to true to compress the file.
-The result is then stored in the result variable.
-You can customize the usage according to your project's needs.